Registered Nurse RN

 Normal Levels of Magnesium: 1.6 to 2.6 mg/dL (>2.6 hypermagnesemia)

 Magnesium plays a role in: major cell functions like transferring and storing energy, regulation of parathyroid hormone PTH (which also plays a role in calcium levels).
-In hypermagnesemia, the release of calcium is inhibited and that is why you will see hypocalcemia if you have a high magnesium level.
+In severe cases of hypermagnesemia, the release of calcium is inhibited (because the PTH is suppressed) and that is why you can see hypocalcemia if you have a severely high magnesium level is present.
 Magnesium also plays a role in the metabolism of carbs, lipids, and proteins, and blood pressure regulation.

 Magnesium is absorbed in the small intestine and excreted via the kidneys (any issues with these systems can cause magnesium level issues).